jumellet/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Robotics and Aerospace Engineer
+role: Robotics and Aerospace Research Engineer

 # Organizations/Affiliations to show in About widget
 #organizations: